Our chariots were more popular than our pedi cab tours.

 Playa Bike Repair, our partners, fork lifted all of our gear and

 dropped it at camp.
 Brilliant!
-Great guys and are so supportive of Taxi Camp - they repair our rigs for us.
+Great guys and are so supportive of CHARIOT PROJECT - they repair our rigs for us.

 We set up the bike trailer chariots and shade and were open for business on time.
 Let’s do this.